Corymbophanes

-Corymbophanes is a genus of armored catfish native to South America where they are only known from Guyana.
-Corymbophanes was originally placed in its own tribe Corymbophanini, but the first comprehensive molecular phylogenetic analysis of the subfamily Hypostominae found Corymbophanes to be nested within the tribe Ancistrini.
+Corymbophanes is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+The catfishes in this genus are endemic to Guyana.

 Taxonomy

 Corymbophanes and its type species, C. andersoni, were first described in 1909 by Carl H. Eigenmann.
 In 2000, they were redescribed along with the description of a new species, C. kaiei.
 In 2004, the tribe Corymbophanini was erected.

 Corymbophanes represents an old lineage as it lacks many of the characteristics of the rest of the subfamily Hypostominae.
 This group probably has a basal position within the subfamily.
+Corymbophanes was originally placed in its own tribe Corymbophanini, but the first comprehensive molecular phylogenetic analysis of the subfamily Hypostominae found Corymbophanes to be nested within the tribe Ancistrini.
+However, Eschmeyer's Catalog of Fishes does not recognize tribes within the subfamily Hypostominae.

 Species

 There were previously two recognized species in this genus.
 A third species was described in a 2020 study.